auth0/auth0.net/README.md

 This project can be built on Windows, Linux or macOS.
 Ensure you have the [.NET Core SDK](https://www.microsoft.com/net/download) installed.
 You can also use the code editor of your choice or a full-blown IDE such as Visual Studio or Jetbrains Rider.

-The full set of libraries can be built by running `build.ps1` (on Windows) or `build.sh` on macOS / Linux.
-This will do a full compilation as well as execute the unit tests.
+The full set of libraries can be built by running `dotnet restore` followed by `dotnet build`.
 You can run the unit tests individually by using the `dotnet test` command ([see docs](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-test)).

 ### Building for Release